Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Experiments

 In \cref{tab:xnli}, mBERT outperforms one model with bitext training but (as expected) falls short of models with more cross-lingual training information.
 Interestingly, mBERT and MLM are mostly the same except for the training languages, yet we observe that mBERT under-performs MLM by a large margin.
 We hypothesize that limiting pretraining to only those languages needed for the downstream task is beneficial.
 The gap between \citet{artetxe2018massively} and mBERT in XNLI is larger than MLDoc, likely because XNLI is harder.

 \insertNerTable

-\paragraph{NER} We use \newcite{xie2018neural} as a zero-shot cross-lingual transfer baseline, which is state-of-the-art on CoNLL 2002 and 2003.
+\paragraph{NER} We use \newcite{xie-etal-2018-neural} as a zero-shot cross-lingual transfer baseline, which is state-of-the-art on CoNLL 2002 and 2003.
 It uses unsupervised bilingual word embeddings \cite{conneau2017word} with a hybrid of a character-level/word-level LSTM, self-attention, and a CRF.
 Pseudo training data is built by word-to-word translation with an induced dictionary from bilingual word embeddings.

-mBERT outperforms a strong baseline by an average 6.9 point absolute F1 improvement and a 11.8 point absolute improvement in German with a simple one layer 0$^\text{th}$-order CRF as a prediction function (\cref{tab:ner}).
-However, there is a large performance gap when transferring to distantly related languages like Chinese compared to a supervised learning baseline.
-This suggests further effort should focus on transferring between distantly related languages.
-We hypothesize that by sharing subwords across three closely related languages, mBERT more effectively transfers to the target language, especially for compound words in German.
-We provide further analysis in \cref{sec:exp4}.
+mBERT outperforms a strong baseline by an average of 6.9 points absolute F1 and an 11.8 point absolute improvement in German with a simple one layer 0$^\text{th}$-order CRF as a prediction function (\cref{tab:ner}).
+A large gap remains when transferring to distantly related languages (e.g. Chinese) compared to a supervised baseline.
+Further effort should focus on transferring between distantly related languages.
+In \cref{sec:exp4} we show that sharing subwords across languages helps transfer.

 \insertPosTable